finbourne/finbourne-identity-sdk-python/sdk/docs/AuthenticationApi.md

     user_type = 'user_type_example' # str | The type of user (should only be personal or service)

     try:
-        # [EXPERIMENTAL] GetPasswordPolicy: Gets Password Policy for a user type
+        # [EXPERIMENTAL] GetPasswordPolicy: Gets password policy for a user type
         api_response = api_instance.get_password_policy(user_type)
         pprint(api_response)
     except ApiException as e: